Spinal Manual Therapy may help:

 If you have back pain, neck pain or spinal stenosis, sciatica, upper limb pain, or sacroiliac joint pain then you may benefit from spinal manual therapy.

-Please book an appointment and we’d be happy to discuss your symptoms and recommend the most appropriate treatment.
+Please book an appointment with your physio around me and we’d be happy to discuss your symptoms and recommend the most appropriate treatment.